VirtualAlllocEx/Direct-Syscalls-A-journey-from-high-to-low/README.md

 # Direct-Syscalls-A-journey-from-high-to-low
 The content and all code examples in this article are for research purposes only and must not be used in an unethical context!
 The code used is not new and I make no claim to it.
-Most of the code comes, as so often, from the ired.team, thank you @spotheplanet for your brilliant work and sharing it with us all!
+Most of the code comes, as so often, from the **ired.team**, **thank you @spotheplanet for your brilliant work and sharing it with us all!**

 Start with shellcode execution using Windows APIs (high level), move on to native APIs (medium level) and finally to direct syscalls (low level).